MishraShikhar/OCVS/OCVS/provision-ocvs/provision-ocvs.md

 1. Rapidly deploy OCVS on Oracle Cloud Infrastructure
 2. Manage your VMware workloads

-## Required Artifacts
+## Prerequisites

-1. An OCI account with service limit of atleast 3 Bare Metal DenselIO 2.52 compute shape in the same availability domain.
+1. An OCI account with atleast 3 available Bare Metal DenselIO 2.52 compute shape in the same availability domain.
 2. A virtual cloud network with a recommended CIDR size of /20.
 3. A CIDR block for VMWare workload that does not overlap with the VCN CIDR.

-## Steps
+## STEPS

-### STEP 1: Create an SDDC
+## STEP 1: Create an SDDC

 1. Sign in to the OCI console and open the navigation menu by clicking on the hamburger menu icon on the top left of the screen.